nicolaskruchten/nicolaskruchten.github.io/_posts/2017-12-22-straightening_great_circles.md

 *Hat tip to Carlos A. Furuti, maker of [an excellent site on map projections][progonos], and whose page on great circles inspired this post, and thanks to Movable Type Ltd for maintaining [a very useful page full of equations][mt] for this kind of manipulation.*

+*Update December 2020: while working on my [homage to Bertin's *Semiology of Graphics*](https://nicolas.kruchten.com/semiology_of_graphics/) this month, I realized that this amazing book basically makes this exact point and some extremely similar maps in an offhanded way.
+It's always neat, and humbling, to see one's ideas anticipated a half century ahead!*

 [er]: https://en.wikipedia.org/wiki/Equirectangular_projection
 [gc]: https://en.wikipedia.org/wiki/Great-circle_distance
 [gh]: https://github.com/nicolaskruchten/straight_circles